 Using a credit repair service

-- Contacting creditors.
-The repair company will then start contacting your creditors to determine which defaults can be removed from your file.
-You generally will pay a success fee for each default you want to be removed.
-Some credit repair agencies may also help negotiate a debt repayment plan with creditors if you have an amount owing.
+Contacting creditors.
+The credit repair company, if it accepts your application, will then contact creditors to determine which defaults can be removed from your file.
+Some credit repair companies may negotiate a payment plan with your creditors if you still have an amount owing.

 You can watch the video below with Merrilyn Mansfield, financial advocate from Princeville Credit Advocates, to find out more about the credit repair process.